Jan 5, 2023 - Health + Traits

 Our conclusion?

 Despite lots of research – and lots of buzz – the existing scientific data doesn’t support the vast majority of claims that common MTHFR variants impact human health.
-That being said, there are many other genetic variants that can actually impact health.
+That being said, many other genetic variants can actually impact health.
 Check out our DNA Health + Ancestry test to learn more about how your DNA can affect your chances of developing certain health conditions.

 What is the MTHFR gene?